 Day 9: Run the last of the large rapids and exit canyon and wilderness.
 Picked up by motor boat and towed to take out.
 Shuttle back to Palenque.
 Direct to Villahermosa available upon request.

 Day 10: Shuttle from Palenque to Villahermosa.
 Guided Service ends.

-*Arrangements for a visit to Agua Azul and/or lodging in Villahermosa available upon request.
+*Arrangements for day rafting on the Rio Shumuljá, a visit to Agua Azul, other activities and extra lodging are available upon request.